eluye1/The-Tigray-Genocide/README.md

 # The Tigray Genocide
 A perspective on the current events in East Africa
 ## What is happening in Ethiopia?
 For over a year now, the Ethiopian Tigray ethnic group has been in constant conflict with the Ethiopian government.
-Innocent women have been raped, the innocent starve, and many have been left homeless.
+Innocent women have been raped, the both children and adults starve, and many have been left homeless.
 <br>![Boy Feeding Cow!](https://live.staticflickr.com/65535/48125853213_569eb19005.jpg)
 <br>Boy feeds cow in Ethiopian Tigray Region (Image created by International Livestock Research Institute)
 ## How is Eritrea involved?